NLDK/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-Remove the rows with NA data values, then group the data by date, summing up the stpes.
+Clean the data by removing the rows with NA data values, then group the data by date, summing up the steps.
 Create a histogram of the steps taken per day

 ```r